 Carlos started coaching at local clubs in Australia and soon rose up the ranks.
 It was not long before he found his way on the WTA tour, working with Daniella Hantuchova and Svetlana Kuznetsova.
 Both top 20 players at the time.

 Working his way back to Australia, Carlos was offered a coaching job with Tennis Australia as a touring pro coach which he did for several years.
-He now consults to coaches, clubs and players around the world.
+He now consults with coaches, clubs, and players around the world.

 The discussions we have had over the years lead me to the conclusion, that although Carlos didn’t reach the top 10, he has had a positive impact on many people and is highly regarded as a coach and mentor.